netanelc305/picoCTF-2019/Reverse Engineering/Need For Speed/README.md

 ![](need3.png)

-i converted the call to NOP instruction now lets save it to a new binray file [need-for-speed-mod](need-for-speed-mod) and run it
+i converted the call to NOP instruction now lets save it to a new binary file [need-for-speed-mod](need-for-speed-mod) and run it

 ![](solution.png)